 Eye creams are an interesting skincare category because in my opinion, not a lot of people use them.
-I think this comes down to a few reasons: either they’re too thick and give you milia, they’re another non-essential step you can’t really be bothered to integrate, or they’re rendered useless.
+I think this comes down to a few reasons: either they’re too thick, they’re another non-essential step you can’t really be bothered to integrate, or they’re rendered useless.
 I was one of these people.
 I found most eye creams either gave me tiny white pimples, or didn’t deliver enough tangible improvement to convince me to keep going.
 But that’s just the thing with eye creams, how will you find the one if you quit after three under-performers?

 I am not not interested in eye cream.
 Actually I am the target audience: I have dark circles, puffiness and my concealer always creases.
 I also know the skin beneath the eye is thinner, and therefore different to the rest of your face.
 So in theory, it does deserve its own special treatment.
 I’ve trialled a lot of formulas over the years (Ole Henrickson Banana Bright and this one by IS Clinical are stand outs), but recently due to circumstantial reasons (more time, less sleep, heightened stress levels) I’m currently on an eye cream-testing spree, applying anything and everything that promises to erase darkness, lines and puffiness.